Common answers about the CORE sensor

 CORE connects to a device indication

 Your CORE will blink 4x rapidly when it connects to a device.

-Data downloaded from CORE
+Data downloaded from CORE indication

 Your core will continuously blink rapidly while it is downloading data.

 The light will be solid for about 2 seconds following by the battery level indication flashing sequence.